ibrahimtosun18/chat_app/README.md

 4. Start typing messages to chat with other connected clients.
 Enter 'exit' to quit.

+### Spy Scenario
+1. Start spyClient2 on another terminal to see if anyone who don't have SSL key can connect the line.
+This scenario show secure communication is established between clients.

 ## File Structure

 - `chat_server.c`: Source code for the server application.